-For better or worse, our lives are forever changed by digital technology.
-Digital technology is increasingly accessed and offered as a service from the cloud.
+For better or worse, our lives are_have been_forever changed by digital technology.
+Digital technology is increasingly accessed and offered as a service from the cloud. and as a result it is becoming more integrated with our natural lives.
 Our lives and digital technology are coming together as cloud services become more a part of our natural lives.

-Interacting with cloud services is now done in a human and natural way - through voice commands and visual recognition.
-Someday, in the not too distant future, as predicted by Futurist Ray Kurzweil [1], the way we think will be augmented by the cloud.
-Already today, services are personalized to our individual tastes by online data intensive cloud services.
+Interacting with cloud services is now done in a human and natural way--through voice commands and visual recognition.
+Someday, in the not too distant future, as predicted by Futurist futurist Ray Kurzweil [1], the way we think will be augmented by the cloud.
+Already today, services are personalized to our individual tastes by online data-intensive cloud services.
 We've come to expect instantaneous access to massive amounts of digital content by our very own voice commands.
-But how does all this work - in the backend - in the data center?
-How is it that massive amounts of data can be rendered into useful information within a timeframe that meets real-time human interaction delays?
+But how does all this work--in the backend--in the data center?
+How is it that massive huge amounts quantities of data can be rendered into useful information within a timeframe that meets real-time human interaction delays?

-The requirement to integrate digital technology into our natural lives is driving innovation in the data center.
-This innovation is driving the need for new levels of performance, scale and reliability from the infrastructure.
-Enormous amounts of computing cycles are rendering massive amounts of data into real-time information and action.
+The requirement to integrate digital technology into our natural daily lives is driving inspiring innovation in the data center.
+This innovation is driving the need for new levels of performance, scale, and reliability from the infrastructure.
+Enormous quantities of computing cycles are rendering massive amounts of data into real-time information and action.
 The delivery of information and action from the cloud data center needs to be fast!
-As a consequence, the fabric within the data center needs to eliminate loss and deliver low latency and high throughput.
+As a consequence Consequently, the fabric within the data center needs to eliminate loss and deliver low latency and high throughput.